Jebin123Rufus/Red-Teaming-Writeups/THM-Hard/EL-Bandito.md

 ### Important Notes

-* Burp Repeater's **Update Content-Length** option had to be disabled.
+* Burp Repeater's **Update Content-Length** option had to be disabled
-* Two blank lines had to be left after the smuggled request.
+* Two blank lines had to be left after the smuggled request
-* The payload needed to be sent multiple times through Burp Repeater.
+* The payload had to be sent multiple times
-* The chat application required repeated refreshing in order to receive another user's queued request.
+* The chat application required repeated refreshing

 Successful exploitation eventually caused another user's request to be processed within the poisoned backend connection.

-This allowed retrieval of sensitive application data, including the second flag.
+This resulted in retrieval of the second flag.

 ### Second Flag Retrieved